aeternity/aeternity/docs/docker.md

 # Localnet

 Small local network (not connected to testnet) can be created with `docker-compose`.
-It runs two nodes using the `mean16s-generic` miner (fastest generic miner) and a proxy server to allow CORS.
+It runs three nodes using the `mean16s-generic` miner (fastest generic miner) and a proxy server to allow CORS.

 Both external and internal API are exposed to the docker host, the URL pattern is as follows:
     - external API - http://$DOCKER_HOST_ADDRESS:$NODE_PORT/